 If you do not see a resource you need in the information below, our Immigration Coordinators will be happy to assist you.

 Immigration Advising: meet one-on-one with an Immigration Coordinator to discuss your personal immigration status questions, concerns and/or options.

-Visit Garland 138 or call 414-229-4846 to make an appointment with an Immigration Advisor.
+Visit Garland 138 or call 414-229-4846 to make an appointment with an Immigration Coordinator.
 Telephone advising can also take place during advising hours for those students who are not in Milwaukee (+1 414 229 4846).
 Immigration advising sessions are 20 minutes in length.

 Immigration Advising Hours: Monday-Thursday 10 am-12 pm & 2-4 pm in Garland 138

 For complex questions or issues requiring more than 20 minutes, we advise scheduling an appointment directly with one of our Immigration Coordinators.

-Appointments: You may contact the CIE main office or one of our Immigration Advisors directly to schedule an appointment:
+Appointments: You may contact the CIE main office or one of our Immigration Coordinator directly to schedule an appointment:

 Request CPT Authorization